 Organize Through Teacher Planning

-A year long plan is intended to give you an overview of your curriculum at a glance.
+Creating yearly plans for the classroom will give you an overview of your curriculum at a glance.
 When kept in your lesson plan book, it can help you to stay on track each month in meeting the curriculum goals that you have set for the year.

 Sample of Yearly and Monthly Plan by Laurie Patsalides